isc-projects/stork/doc/dev/ci-images.rst

 Below is the list of changes of CI images for particular tags.
 The image names are the file names of their Dockerfiles.

+**Tag: 9**

+    - ``debian.Dockerfile``:

+        Introduced in the #1946 ticket.
+Upgrades the base Debian image to 12.11 version and Chromium to 138.0.

+    - ``redhat-ubi.Dockerfile``:

+        Introduced in the #1946 ticket.
+Upgrades the base RedHat image to 10.0, Python to 3.12, Java to 21 version.

+    - ``alpine.Dockerfile``:

+        Introduced in the #1946 ticket.
+Upgrades Golang to 1.24.6.

 **Tag: 8**

     - ``alpine.Dockerfile``: